Good to know: Event source

 In your favorite BI or analytics tool, you’ll be able to analyze your email campaigns in SQL or through drag-and-drop reports.
 And, you’ll be able to join your Nudgespot data with the event data you’re already sending through Segment to analyze the down-funnel effects of your emails.
-Learn more about how you can use Nudgespot with Segment.

-If you have previously enabled sending email events via the Nudgespot destination during our beta (using a project write key), you do not need to create new Nudgespot source.
+If you have previously enabled sending email events using the Nudgespot destination during our beta (using a project write key), you do not need to create new Nudgespot source.
 Your email data will continue to flow as normal.